 Publications in progress

 Ma, S., D’Antonio, C. M., and N. Emery.
 Effects of Short Interval Wildfires on Southern California’s Shrubland Communities.
-In prep for Landscape Ecology.
+In prep.